ccathal/Time-Series-Monitoring-System/README.md

 ```
 squeue --all -h --format=%A,%j,%a,%g,%u,%P,%v,%D,%C,%T,%V,%M
 ```
+5. Configure the AlertManager medium receiver (email, Slack etc.) under `ansible/roles/prometheus/files/alertmanager/alertmanager.yml`.
+More information on configuring to your specific needs can be found in this [manual](https://grafana.com/blog/2020/02/25/step-by-step-guide-to-setting-up-prometheus-alertmanager-with-slack-pagerduty-and-gmail/).
+Also, depending on the medium configured, change the `receiver` flag in the same file to either `email-me` or `slack-notification`.
-4. From the `ansible` directory, run the ansible playbook & enter root user password when prompted:
+6. From the `ansible` directory, run the ansible playbook & enter root user password when prompted:
 ```
 ansible-playbook -K playbook.yml
 ```
-5. Result:
+7. Result:
 * If you open your web browser and visit the following sites, metrics of each sub-system can be observed:
     * `http://localhost:80/grafana/metrics`
     * `http://localhost:19090/prometheus/metrics`